programmfabrik/easydb-documentation/content/tutorials/jsonimport/steps/_index.en.md

 In the frontend, open the [JSON Importer](/en/tools/jsonimport/).
 Enter the URL of the manifest, and click "Load".
 The Importer will list all Payloads, and preselect some settings that were saved in the manifest.

+> If the manifest can not be loaded, check if the browser might be blocking the request.
+For more information, see: [Handling problems with Mixed Content](/en/tools/jsonimport/#handling-problems-with-mixed-content)

 #### Asset Upload

 For uploading assets, select the upload type in the dropdwon menu "File upload type":